 - SCHOLARSHIP-minded in the pursuit of life-long learning

 The essence of our Christian mission is supported by a strong commitment to preparing competent, caring, reflective, and qualified educators.
-SCU emphasizes the integration of subject matter, clinical experiences, and pedagogical knowledge as demonstrated by caring actions, service in the field, and teaching skills.
+SWCU emphasizes the integration of subject matter, clinical experiences, and pedagogical knowledge as demonstrated by caring actions, service in the field, and teaching skills.
 We believe the teacher is the orchestrator of the learning environment and has the responsibility to create a positive atmosphere for all students.
-This is reached through specific themes designed to provide a unique educational experience at SCU.
-The SCU teacher education program seeks to prepare effective educators who are caring, reflective, service-guided, and scholarly throughout their professional careers as they facilitate learning and model Christ.
+This is reached through specific themes designed to provide a unique educational experience at SWCU.
+The SWCU teacher education program seeks to prepare effective educators who are caring, reflective, service-guided, and scholarship-minded throughout their professional careers as they facilitate learning and model Christ.

-SCU’s teacher education standards are designed to ensure that teacher candidates develop a strong foundation in the liberal arts, a sound knowledge of their discipline, and an understanding of how students learn and develop.
-Teacher candidates are encouraged to explore, reflect, analyze, and think critically as they develop curriculum and appropriate assessment procedures with awareness of different learning styles.
-As they strive to create a positive classroom environment that facilitates learning and partnerships with the home, school, and community through a reasonable mastery of communication skills.
-It was decided by the SCU Teacher Education Council to adopt the InTASC Standards.
-Based on research and a solid knowledge base the InTASC Standards will serve as the practical application for our SCU Conceptual Framework.
+SWCU’s teacher education program strives to ensure that teacher candidates develop a strong foundation in the liberal arts, a sound knowledge of their discipline, and an understanding of how students learn and develop.
+Teacher candidates are encouraged to explore, reflect, analyze, and think critically as they develop curriculum and appropriate assessment procedures with awareness of different learning styles and as they strive to create a positive classroom environment that facilitates learning and partnerships with the home, school, and community through a reasonable mastery of communication skills.
+In order to establish these expectations for our program, the SWCU Teacher Education Council voted to adopt the InTASC Standards.
+Based on research and a solid knowledge base the InTASC Standards will serve as the practical application for our SWCU Conceptual Framework.

-So if you feel this is a path you want to pursue follow the following steps:
+So if you feel this is a path you want to pursue:

-- Determine your eligibility – SCU has certain requirements for being admitted to the Teacher Education program.
+- Determine your eligibility – SWCU has certain requirements for being admitted to the Teacher Education program.
 Click here to view the requirements.

 - Complete and submit an application.

-You might find the following links helpful in finding out more about teaching as a profession and SCU’s Teacher Education Program:
+You might find the following links helpful in finding out more about teaching as a profession and SWCU’s Teacher Education Program: